furfurylic/commata/CommataPrimer.md

 it is recommended to consult [the specification](https://furfurylic.github.io/commata/CommataSpecification.xml).

-Codes here should compile if you configure your compiler refer Commata's `include` directory as a include path.
+Codes here should compile if you configure your compiler refer Commata's `include` directory as an include path.
 You are not likely to be bothered by link errors because Commata is a header-only library.

 For simplicity, codes here omits `#include` directive for the standard library